War of the Usurper

 - Main article: Assault on Dragonstone

-After the royalist defeat at the Trident, Queen Rhaella and Prince Viserys were sent to the island of Dragonstone with the Red Keep's master-at-arms, Ser Willem Darry.
-There, Prince Viserys was crowned by his mother,, while at the mainland, Stannis Baratheon began constructing a new fleet to lead an assault on Dragonstone.
+After the royalist defeat at the Trident, Queen Rhaella Targaryen and her son, Prince Viserys Targaryen, were sent to the island of Dragonstone with the Red Keep's master-at-arms, Ser Willem Darry.
+There, Viserys was crowned by his mother, while on the mainland, Stannis Baratheon began constructing a new royal fleet to lead an assault on Dragonstone.

 Nine months after the flight to Dragonstone, the queen died in childbed, giving birth to Daenerys Targaryen during a great storm that destroyed the Targaryen fleet at anchor.
-With most of the Targaryen fleet destroyed, and with the Baratheon fleet ready to take Dragonstone, the Targaryen household at the last Targaryen stronghold was willing to sell the remaining Targaryen children to Robert Baratheon.
-Before Stannis could arrive, however, Ser Willem Darry and a handful of men smuggled Viserys, Daenerys, and her wet nurse from the nursery and sailed for Braavos, where the last Targaryens began their lives of wandering exile.
-Stannis led the successful assault on Dragonstone.
+With most of the Targaryen fleet destroyed, and with the Baratheon fleet ready to take Dragonstone, the Targaryen household at their last stronghold was willing to sell the children to the new king, Robert I Baratheon.
+Before Stannis could arrive, however, Willem and a handful of men smuggled Viserys, Daenerys, and her wet nurse from the nursery and sailed for Braavos, where the last Targaryens began their lives of wandering exile.
+Stannis then led the successful assault on Dragonstone.

-Rumours arose of Dorne plotting another rebellion, with Dornish Prince Oberyn Martell, angered about the death of his sister, nephew and niece, trying to raise the banners for Viserys Targaryen.
-Ravens flew and riders rode, but the messeges they carried remain unknown until this day, as Jon Arryn went to Dorne the year after the Rebellion, and discussed a peace with Doran Martell.
-All tales on rebellion ended since then.
+Rumors arose of Dorne plotting another rebellion, with the Dornish prince Oberyn Martell, angered about the death of his sister Elia, nephew Aegon, and niece Rhaenys, trying to raise the banners for the exiled Viserys Targaryen.
+Ravens flew and riders rode, but the messages they carried remain unknown until this day, as Jon Arryn went to Dorne the year after the rebellion, and discussed a peace with Doran Martell, Prince of Dorne.
+All talk of rebellion has ended since then.

 References and sources